 News release from New Mexico Governor's Office:

-SANTA FE – New Mexico state health officials on Sunday announced additional positive tests for COVID-19.
+New Mexico state health officials on Monday announced 44 additional positive tests for COVID-19.

 Per the state Department of Health, the most recent cases are:

 - 2 new cases in Chaves County

 - 1 new case in Doña Ana County

 - 1 new case in Rio Arriba County

 - 5 new cases in Sandoval County

 - 5 new cases in San Juan County

 - 3 new cases in Santa Fe County

 - 1 new case in Socorro County